Muninder Adavelli

 Ransomware is a common yet costly occurrence.
 There are around 1.7 million ransomware attacks daily, and costs are expected to increase by $265 million by 2031.

-Hackers also use ransomware to compromise organizational systems; this includes adding malware to increase data breach capacity.
+Hackers can use ransomware to compromise organizational systems.
+As a tool for moneymaking mischief, hackers sneak malware into systems to increase their data breach capacity.

 Here are the most intriguing ransomware attack statistics from recent years: